saxena-rishabh/Vehicle-detection-tracking-and-speed-estimation-using-less-calibration/README.md

  - Cannot properly detect each vehicle separately in a video.
  - Too slow to implement in realtime.
- - Not able to measure uniquely the speed of different vehicles at the same time in a video.
+ - Not able to measure individual speed of different vehicles at a time in a video.

  According to my approach, we can overcome the above-mentioned drawbacks.